Mbutler22/Wine-Physiochemical-Analysis/README.md

 * Bonus: https://www.kaggle.com/christopheiv/winemagdata130k Use selected variables from this data set (price, region, country...), to build the machine learning model to be able to predict quality of wine.

 ## Coding Files
-* Jupyter notebook - Data from both datasets were loaded into jupyter notebook and ETL process was performed to identify possible missing values and inconsistencies in our data
+* Jupyter notebooks
-* HTML
+    * ETL Process - Data from both datasets were loaded into jupyter notebook and ETL process was performed to identify possible missing values and inconsistencies in our data
-* CSS
+    * Machine Learning (unsupervised) - Matplotlib, Numpy
-* Machine Learning
+    * Machine Learning (supervised) - Seaborn, Sklearn
-   * unsupervised learning
+* HTML / CSS - hjh
-   * supervised learning
+* Joblib - dfdfdd

 ## Tableau Visualizations